 Probably all of us anticipated seeing the US at the number one place on the list of major influencers.
 The country has the world’s greatest economy, as well as the political and macroeconomic influences through the World Bank, G20 (an original member of G7), NATO and its permanent membership in the United Nations Security Council.
 It comprises about one quarter of the global world product.
 It has a technologically advanced manufacturing sector, as well as a thriving service sector.
 The entertainment industry in all fields also has a great impact on its economic growth.
 It is a home to Wall Street, the greatest financial sector in the world.
 The leading economy of the US has enabled Wall Street to have a significant influence on the overall world economy as it accommodates trades of the world’s richest nation.
 Since it dictates the trends of the US equity market, any downturn in the Wall Street’s stock market causes a recession in the country and consequently the world.
 We had a chance to witness this several times in history, the latest one being through the recession in 2008.

-While we can clearly see that great economies influence global economy, we can also notice other influences which are mainly based on the political power.
+While we can clearly see that great economies influence global economy, we can also notice other influences which are mainly based on the political power, like a title loan with no job.
 When it comes to major international trades, including governments is inevitable.
 Each country is trying to protect its economy.
 Apart from that, we can also see influences based on historical and cultural values such as those of China and Russia.